ronaldolipata/dbank/README.md

 ## Template Credits

-This project uses a template from [Template Repository](https://github.com/rvanasa/vite-react-motoko).
+This project uses a template from [vite-react-motoko by Ryan Vandersmith](https://github.com/rvanasa/vite-react-motoko).
 I extend our gratitude to the contributors and maintainers of this repository for their work, which served as the foundation for the project.